bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 The function encodeGFp2 is defined above.
 The MUL function represents scalar multiplication according to the group law of the curve.
-We give two explicit algorithms for computing MUL below: a baseline algorithm that is short, simple, and slow, and an optimized algorithm that uses some precomputation to achieve significant speed benefits.
+We give two explicit algorithms for computing MUL below: a baseline algorithm that is short, simple and slow, and an optimized algorithm that uses endomorphisms and some precomputation to achieve significant speed benefits.

 ## Baseline Point Multiplication Algorithm